acityinohio/bitbanter-archive/_posts/2013-11-02-linkedin-mitm.md

 *An excerpt from a recent board meeting*

-Not Very Secret Underground Conference Room, LinkedIn HQ, Mountain View -- Gentlemen, I have a confession to make: I don't drink municipal water.
+Not Very Secret Underground Conference Room, LinkedIn HQ, Mountain View---Gentlemen, I have a confession to make: I don't drink municipal water.
 And why should I?
 The NSA has access to my water utility's metadata.
 I won't let the waxing and waning of my bodily fluids put me on a watch list.
 That's why I drink nothing but Coke Zero by way of Amazon Subscribe-and-Save.
 Checkmate, nanny state.

 ...what?
 Yes, of course you idiot, I know Jeff Bezos will have my data instead of the government.
 But he's a private citizen goddammit, and he's rich enough to be entitled to my data.